 The steps to complete an LTL shipment vary depending on the workflow you choose for the shipment in Seller Central.

 Once you have completed your batch inside of Stratify, you would hop over to Seller Central and choose LTL for your Shipping method to complete your shipment process.

 This will allow you to generate box labels and enter the information for the pallets.

-Pay close attention as LTL does have specific rules for shipping.
-For the most accurate information, please reference Seller Central's help articles for details:
+Pay close attention as you complete your shipments, as Amazon does have specific rules for LTL shipping.
+For the most accurate information, please reference Amazon's documentation below:

 - Seller requirements for LTL, FTL, and FCL deliveries

 - How to Build a Pallet to Ship to an Amazon Fulfillment Center (Video)